DavidBM/useful-javascript/README.md

 <a name="dont-use-flags-as-function-parameters"></a>
 ### Don't use flags as function parameters
-Flags tell your user that this function does more than one thing.
-Functions should do one thing.
-Split out your functions if they are following different code paths based on a boolean.
+Flags tell you that the function does more than one thing.
+Functions should do only one thing.
+Split your functions if they are following different code paths based on a boolean.
 Moreover, remember to extract the common logic between both function for not ending having code duplication.

 **Bad:**
 ```javascript